DyfanJones/Blog/content/post/2019-11-03-r-owl-of-athena.md

 # Conclusion:

 `noctua` is a package that gives R users the access to AWS Athena using the R AWS SDK `paws`.
-Due to this no external software is required and it can all be installed from the CRAN.
+Thus no external software is required and it can all be installed from the CRAN.
 If you are interested in how to connect R to AWS Athena please check out [`RAthena`](https://cran.r-project.org/web/packages/RAthena/index.html) as well (my other AWS Athena connectivity R package).
 All feature requests/ suggestions/issues are welcome please add them to: [Github Issues](https://github.com/DyfanJones/noctua/issues).

 Finally please star the github repositories if you like the work that has been done with R and AWS Athena [`noctua`](https://github.com/DyfanJones/noctua) , [`RAthena`](https://github.com/DyfanJones/RAthena)